How are things going on Monday? I’m assuming you’re headed to the gym to work out. Try to do this at the gym tonight.

 Details on How to Do the Stretch

-I can use a chin up bar or a squat rack and what I want to do is grab the bar above me and make sure my hands are underneath my shoulders.
+I can use a chin-up bar or a squat rack, and I want to grab the bar above me and ensure my hands are underneath my shoulders.

 Dropping the hips is the key to getting traction and decompression in your spine.

 - I will do this for about 15 seconds if this is your first time doing this stretch.
 You will end up going light because it benefits 95% of people, but for 5% of people, it doesn’t work, and we want to start gently instead of aggressively and irritating things.